-Several microscopic parasites, including Cryptosporidium, Giardia, and Trichomonas can cause diarrhea and occasional vomiting in sugar gliders, along with abdominal cramps, weight loss, and dehydration.
+Several microscopic parasites, including Cryptosporidium, Giardia, and Trichomonas, can cause diarrhea and occasional vomiting, along with abdominal cramps, weight loss, and dehydration, in sugar gliders.
 Your veterinarian can perform tests to determine the cause of these signs and prescribe the appropriate medication.
 Because several of these parasites can also infect humans, it is important to use care when handling sick sugar gliders and to wash your hands thoroughly after cleaning the cage and before touching any food or any item that will be near your mouth.
-Until a followup test shows that the parasite has been eliminated, the sugar glider should be quarantined from other pets.
+Until a follow-up test shows that the parasite has been eliminated, the sugar glider should be quarantined from other pets.
 The cage should also be thoroughly cleaned to reduce the possibility of reinfection.
 Bacterial infection, malnutrition, stress, and other disorders can also cause diarrhea in sugar gliders.

-Sugar gliders may be aggressive and can cause severe trauma to each other, particularly during mating and the introduction of new adults.
-These injuries often occur around the face and may include eye injuries and corneal scratches.
-Corneal scratches may develop slow-healing sores and conjunctivitis (inflammation of the tissue around the eye).
+Sugar gliders may be aggressive and can cause trauma to each other, particularly during mating and the introduction of new adults.
+These injuries often occur around the face.
+Eye injuries may include scratches of the cornea.
+Corneal scratches may result in slow-healing ulcers of the cornea and conjunctivitis (inflammation of the tissue around the eye).
 Cataracts (white spots in the lens of the eye) also occur in sugar gliders.
-As in humans, this can lead to blindness.
+As in humans, cataracts can lead to blindness.

 Lumpy jaw is a condition in which the bacteria Actinomyces israelii infect the face and neck, creating a slowly enlarging, hard lump.
 The bacteria can also infect the lungs, intestinal tract, and other parts of the body.
 Discharge from the eyes and weight loss are other signs of infection.
-The facial tissues can become infected with the bacteria after surgery, trauma, or another infection.
+Sugar gliders can become infected with the bacteria after undergoing surgery, trauma, or another infection.
 A common cause in sugar gliders is an abscess in the mouth.
-Lumpy jaw is deadly if left untreated; therefore, you should contact your veterinarian immediately if a hard lump appears on the face or neck of your pet or if you notice eye discharges or sudden weight loss.
+Lumpy jaw is deadly if left untreated.
+Therefore, you should contact your veterinarian immediately if a hard lump appears on the face or neck of your pet or if you notice eye discharge or sudden weight loss.
 Treatment to get rid of the infection requires a prescribed medication.
 Because several disease-causing organisms may be involved, your veterinarian will perform tests to determine the most effective medication.

-Hypocalcemia is an abnormally low level of calcium in the blood and is due mainly to an imbalance of dietary calcium, phosphorus, and vitamin D. Not getting enough dietary protein causes hypoproteinemia and anemia (too few red blood cells in the blood).
-All of these conditions may be caused by longterm malnutrition and can lead to liver and kidney problems.
-Malnourished sugar gliders are weak and slow to respond, and usually thin and dehydrated.
+Hypocalcemia is an abnormally low level of calcium in the blood and is due mainly to an imbalance of dietary calcium, phosphorus, and vitamin D. Not getting enough dietary protein causes hypoproteinemia and anemia (too few red blood cells).
+All of these conditions may be caused by long-term malnutrition and can lead to liver and kidney problems.
+Malnourished sugar gliders are weak, slow to respond, and usually thin and dehydrated.
 Anemic and hypoproteinemic sugar gliders may also have bruising, abnormal swelling, and pale mucous membranes.
 Weakened animals may develop additional infections.
 Treatment requires correcting the underlying dietary problems and providing general supportive care.
 Follow your veterinarian’s advice regarding diet, supplements, water supplies, and environmental conditions.

 To help prevent vitamin and mineral imbalances, insects in the diet can be gut-loaded with calcium or sprinkled with a calcium powder before being fed to sugar gliders.
-The practice of gut loading is a common technique that involves providing insects with a nutritious mixture of cereals and vegetables immediately before being fed to the sugar glider—thus loading their gut with nutrients.
+Gut loading is a common technique that involves giving insects a nutritious mixture of cereals and vegetables immediately before being fed to the sugar glider—thus loading their gut with nutrients.
 Another common practice is the use of powdered vitamin/mineral supplements.
 Crickets brought home from a pet store and never fed have little nutritional value.
 Placing them in a bag with vitamin and mineral powders and shaking the bag will coat the insects with the powder.
 Although some of the powder will fall off, the newer microfine powders adhere remarkably well.

 Wild sugar glider nests generally contain a range of host-specific mites and fleas, but these parasites that live on the outside of the body are uncommon in sugar gliders raised in captivity and indoors.
-Dusting with an insecticide recommended by your veterinarian is effective for controlling fleas and mites.
-Both the nesting box and the animal should be treated.
+Ask your veterinarian about appropriate treatments if your sugar gliders have mites or fleas.

 Polioencephalomalacia is a neurologic disease that causes deterioration in parts of the brain.
 Possible signs are loss of appetite, weight loss, lack of energy, weakness, dizziness, lack of coordination, disorientation, tremors, and gradual paralysis.
 It has been suggested that nutritional deficiencies may worsen this disease because some sugar gliders appear to have improved when given Vitamin B1 (thiamine); however, the cause of this disease has not yet been determined.
 A severe case may prove deadly.
 A balanced and proper diet is most likely the best way to prevent this disease.

 Toxoplasmosis is caused by a protozoan (microorganism) sometimes found in cat feces or in raw meat.
 Sugar gliders can get toxoplasmosis if they come into contact with cat litter or feces that have been contaminated with the parasite Toxoplasma gondii or if fed undercooked meats.
-Signs include lack of coordination, tremors, head tilt, diarrhea, loss of appetite and weight, loss of energy, below normal body temperatures, trouble breathing, and sudden death.
+Signs include lack of coordination, tremors, head tilt, diarrhea, loss of appetite and weight, loss of energy, below-normal body temperatures, trouble breathing, and sudden death.
 This parasite can also be passed to humans; the signs include fever, sore throat and muscles, and loss of vision.
 The parasite is particularly dangerous for pregnant women; infection can cause miscarriage or birth defects.
-People with weakened immune systems are also very susceptible to becoming ill after contact with this parasite.
+People with weakened immune systems are also susceptible to becoming ill after contact with this parasite.
 To control this parasite, do not allow your sugar glider(s) to come in contact with a cat’s litter box, provide only thoroughly cooked meats, and use gloves and thorough hand washing when handling cat litter.